tjmomon92/README-Generator/README.md

 An easy-to-use program to create quality README markdown files for any project

 ## Installation
-This program requires the inquirer package, npm, and JavaScript
+This program requires the inquirer package, npm, and JavaScript.
+Users will clone the public repo to run this program.

 ## Usage
 This program utilizes the required items to generate a series of questions through the terminal.
 The user can use these questions to generate a personalized README file in their selected file structure.